semaphoreci/docs/docs/docs-contributing/STYLE_GUIDE.md

 # Style Guide

 This document describe *guidelines* to write documentation pages.
-Documents are written in Markdown with a [few custom extensions](#extensions).
+Documents are written in Markdown with a [few custom components](#components).

 ## Language